in

 • To reach full growth, Espostoa must be planted in the ground, not a container.

-How to Water and Feed Espostoa
+How to water and feed Espostoa

 • Water: Regular light watering during warm weather, drier in winter.
 Sprinkle or mist the plant regularly durig the growing season.